 This gives a good amount of material to lock your trucks for a grind.

-Most importantly you can bonk your wheels off the coping to propel into the air without having to pop an ollie.
+A tick is to bonk your wheels off the coping to propel into the air without having to pop an ollie.

 Coping Material and Maintenance

 Many like the rough loud grind the concrete pool coping provides.
 Good pool coping grinds rough but well.
-That is a rumbully grind with a lot of sound and vibration.
+That is a grind with a lot of sound and vibration.

-The way the coping is maintained affects the type of grind you get.
+How the coping is maintained affects the type of grind you get.
 Coping maintenance gets people fired up like no other.
 Do you wax or lacquer or leave things dry?

 I say maintain it with wax or lacquer and grind easy.
 Skateboarding is way more enjoyable when you can slide more of your tricks.
 Some don't share that opinion (dummies).
 Anyway, I'll cover that fire topic on another page.